MetOffice/CDDS/docs/operational_procedure/cmip6.md

         data directory.

 !!! note
-    The CDDS proc directory and CDDS data directory must not exist at this moment.
-For big data, we recommend to use the folders in the scratch directory.
+    Be careful when re-running CDDS using the same request configuration file: pre-existing data will cause problems for the extraction tasks and pre-existing logs in the proc directory may cause issues when diagnosing problems.
+If in doubt use a different package name in the request configuration file.

 !!! tip
     If necessary the start and end dates for processing can be overridden using the `--start_date` and `--end_date`